 Only certain product editions support custom roles.
-Editions that do not support custom roles do not have related entries in the Actions pane.
+Only editions that support custom roles have related entries in the Actions pane.

 To manage roles, click Configuration > Administrators in the Studio navigation pane, and then click the Roles tab in the upper middle pane.

-- To view role details, select the role in the middle pane.
+- View role details: Select the role in the middle pane.
 The lower portion of the middle pane lists the object types and associated permissions for the role.
 Click the Administrators tab in the lower pane to display a list of administrators who currently have this role.

-- To create a custom role, click Create new Role in the Actions pane.
+- Create a custom role: Click Create new Role in the Actions pane.
 Enter a name and description.
 Select the object types and permissions.

-- To copy a role, select the role in the middle pane and then click Copy Role in the Actions pane.
+- Copy a role: Select the role in the middle pane and then click Copy Role in the Actions pane.
 Change the name, description, object types, and permissions, as needed.

-- To edit a custom role, select the role in the middle pane and then click Edit Role in the Actions pane.
+- Edit a custom role: Select the role in the middle pane and then click Edit Role in the Actions pane.
 Change the name, description, object types, and permissions, as needed.

-- To delete a custom role, select the role in the middle pane and then click Delete Role in the Actions pane.
+- Delete a custom role: Select the role in the middle pane and then click Delete Role in the Actions pane.
 When prompted, confirm the deletion.

 Create and manage scopes

-You can create scopes using the procedure below.
+You can create scopes using the following procedure.
 You can also create scopes when you create an administrator; each administrator must be associated with at least one role and scope pair.
-When you are creating or editing desktops, machine catalogs, applications, or hosts, you can add them to an existing scope; if you do not add them to a scope, they remain part of the ‘All’ scope.
+When you are creating or editing desktops, machine catalogs, applications, or hosts, you can add them to an existing scope.
+If you do not add them to a scope, they remain part of the ‘All’ scope.

-To manage scopes, use Configuration > Administrators in the Studio navigation pane, and then click the Scopes tab in the upper middle pane.
+To manage scopes, click Configuration > Administrators in the Studio navigation pane, and then click the Scopes tab in the upper middle pane.

-- To create a scope, click Create new Scope in the Actions pane.
+- Create a scope: Click Create new Scope in the Actions pane.
 Enter a name and description.
 To include all objects of a particular type (for example, Delivery Groups), select the object type.
 To include specific objects, expand the type and then select individual objects (for example, Delivery Groups used by the Sales team).

-- To copy a scope, select the scope in the middle pane and then click Copy Scope in the Actions pane.
+- Copy a scope: Select the scope in the middle pane and then click Copy Scope in the Actions pane.
 Enter a name and description.
 Change the object types and objects, as needed.

-- To edit a scope, select the scope in the middle pane and then click Edit Scope in the Actions pane.
+- Edit a scope: Select the scope in the middle pane and then click Edit Scope in the Actions pane.
 Change the name, description, object types, and objects, as needed.

-- To delete a scope, select the scope in the middle pane and then click Delete Scope in the Actions pane.
+- Delete a scope: Select the scope in the middle pane and then click Delete Scope in the Actions pane.
 When prompted, confirm the deletion.